 7. Providing Money Transfer to Cards and Social Networks

 Imagine being able to send money to a friend in only 30 seconds, making it easy to reimburse someone for expenses after a party or vacation.
 No need to imagine, we are making that possible through

 The short form allows you to easily make fast card-to-card transfers, and you will see instantly what transfer fees apply.
 On the same page, you can top up one of your own cards from another bank card.

 Most advanced transfer features allow you to import your Facebook, Twitter, Gmail, and iCloud contacts, then simply choose any recipient right from the contact list without even knowing their payment data.
 Just send funds to them, and they will receive simple instructions for accessing the funds.
 Isn’t it awesome?

 8. Engaging to Browse Online Bank Services through Financial Marketplace

 Banks are not only about balance, history, and payments.
 The average bank can offer up to 100 different products.
 So, how can online banking showcase the products and engage the customer to use them?
-We have the solution:
+Our digital banking case study provides the solution: